New Zealand Diploma in Music (Level 5)

 • Organising personal groups or gigs

-• Assisting in production of live or recorded music
+• Production of live or recorded music

 • Music/media business occupations